 West Pond’s FlexStream Datacasting System can support any of these and more.
 While many applications work with off the shelf equipment, most require some level of application specific integration.
 We provide turn-key solutions leveraging our existing commercial products to expedite development of custom datacasting networks.

-Most datacasting applications are easily associated with a transmission type.
-For example, datacasting to receivers in a country that relies on satellites for TV content distribution would obviously use satellite transmissions for datacasting.
-Transmitting to multiple countries might use satellite or a hybrid solution while and application that focuses on a single city may find terrestrial broadcast as the most economical solution.
-In any case a business relationship must be established with the entity that owns and manages that transmission.
-In some cases this is a state, in others it is private business.
+Once the ideal transport is identified, a business relationship must be established with the entity that owns and manages that transmission, In some cases this is a state, in others it is private business.
 West Pond can provide some guidance on these matters, especially for terrestrial broadcast within the United States.
 Below is a brief description of each type of datacasting, its strengths and weaknesses, and what technology is required to enable it.

 A typical terrestrial broadcast transmitter can deliver television and data to a 300 – 500 square mile area.
 The reach of any given TV transmitter in the United States has been modeled by computer and the reception data is available via websites such as https://tvfool.com.
 These sites provide a useful tool for installers wishing to predict reception at any given address in the U.S.

-Datacasting via terrestrial broadcast is enabled by installing the West Pond MX-400SR datacasting gateway and related peripherals at the TV station master control facility.
-This device converts file data and streams into broadcast TV compatible transport streams.
-The transmitted data is received by terrestrial datacasting receivers which can display the content on the TV or share it with other devices over WiFi or LAN networks.
+Datacasting via terrestrial broadcast is enabled by installing the West Pond MX-400SR datacasting gateway at the TV station master control facility.
+This device converts file data and streams and inserts them into a broadcast TV compatible transport.
+The transmitted data is received by terrestrial datacasting receivers which can display the content with the DTV programming or share it with other devices over WiFi or LAN networks.
 Additional transmission equipment may be required depending upon data types and sources.

 Typical terrestrial datacasting examples include: First responder public safety media, software updates, digital signage content, regional alerts.